 - you are a UK-based business or organisation; and

 - the GDPR currently applies to your processing of personal data.

 How can we prepare?

-When planning for a no-deal exit, you can use our guidance to assess the impact of legal changes in a few key areas:
+When planning for the end of the transition period, you can use our guidance to assess the impact of legal changes in a few key areas: